OGGM/oggm/docs/faq.rst

 set of unified tools with eases the process of working with many mountain glaciers at once.

-There is a standard modelling chain in OGGM (with a mass-balance model and a multiple flowline model) but there is no obligation to use all of these tools.
+There is a standard modelling chain in OGGM (with a mass balance model and a multiple flowline model) but there is no obligation to use all of these tools.
 For example, we can easily picture a workflow where people will use OGGM to create homogenized initial conditions (topography, climate) but